Skip to main content

 Lookup

-Enriches records by joining with reference data.
+Enriches records by joining with cached reference data (stream-table join).

 PropertyTypeRequiredDescription

-lookupFailureBehaviorenumYesREJECT or CONTINUE
+lookupFailureBehaviorenumNoREJECT (default) or CONTINUE

 Inputs:

-• input — Main data stream (left side)
+• input (left) — Main data stream

 Outputs: